IBM/fms-dgt/docs/examples/generate_data.md

         return outputs
 ```

-Lastly, we must define a config file in this directory that let's us define information about the data builder.
-Create a `fms_dgt/public/databuilders/test/geography_qa/geography_qa.yaml`
+### Define the Builder Configuration

+Next step is to define a configuration file that describes how the databuilder should operate.
+This file provides metadata, specifies the components involved in generation, and configures post-processing steps.
+Create a new file at: `fms_dgt/public/databuilders/test/geography_qa/geography_qa.yaml` and add the following contents:

 ```{.yaml title="fms_dgt/public/databuilders/test/geography_qa/geography_qa.yaml"}
 ######################################################